The Travel Comfort Checklist: Luggage, Neck Pillows, and What Is Actually Worth Packing

 Neck Pillows: What Actually Works

-I have tested probably eight different neck pillows over the years, and the type of fill matters far more than the brand name.
+Across the many neck pillows on the market, the type of fill matters far more than the brand name.
 Here is the hierarchy:

 Memory Foam (Best)